JonasFriedli/entropy-hunter/README.md

 - Includes demos for **vulnerable**, **secure**, and **subtle** token generators
 - A **theory** tool to predict entropy & expected matches for subtle-mode parameters

 > Educational use only.
 Only test systems you have explicit permission to assess.
+This repository is experimental.

 ## Quick start